daffidwilde/edo/docs/reference/operators.rst

 always, selection operators determine whether an individual should become a parent based on their fitness.

-In GeneticData, a proportion of the best performing datasets are taken from the population where the meaning of "best" is controlled by the :code:`maximise` parameter.
+In Edo, a proportion of the best performing datasets are taken from the population where the meaning of "best" is controlled by the :code:`maximise` parameter.
 We also allow for the random selection of some "lucky" individuals to be carried forward with the fittest members of the population, if there are any